tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 ## Business Value

 On my current project, I'm the Product Owner.
-This means that in addition to managing requirements, being the client's advocate to our internal teams and contractors, and planning releases, I am also partly the steward of the client's money.
+This means that in addition to managing requirements, being the client's advocate, and planning releases, I am also the steward of the client's money.
 Anything that can be made "easier" or "faster" equates to more functionality for the money spent, and fewer billables overall.

-Aside from the technical benefits I outline below, having a build system generally, and using Aquifer specifically, has benefited this and other projects around Four Kitchens in the following ways:
+Aside from the technical benefits below, having a build system generally, and using Aquifer specifically, has benefited this and other projects around Four Kitchens in the following ways:

-- Fewer manual steps for creating or updating a local development instance ramps teammembers up faster and helps them switch between branches without regressions.
+- Fewer manual steps for creating or updating a development instance allows teammembers to onboard faster and helps them switch between branches without regressions.
-- Consistent code quality makes code review easier with higher first-pass acceptance.
+- Consistent code quality makes code reviews easier with a higher rate of acceptance on the first pass.
-- Eliminating core and contrib code makes code reviews faster and highlights patched code if that is a necessity.
+- Eliminating core and contrib code makes code reviews faster and highlights patched code for extra scrutiny if that is a necessity.
-- Each of the following painpoints grows as the project gets older or bigger, challenging a site's overall maintainability.
+- Each of the following pain-points grows as the project gets older or bigger, challenging a site's overall maintainability.

 ## Drupal Development Pain Points Solved